krypciak/crosscode-typedef-inserter/README.md

 - `for (... of ...)` sometimes
 - template strings
 - changing `var` to `let` or `const` where possible
-- splitting annoying multi-line variable declarations into seperate declarations
+- splitting annoying multi-line variable declarations into separate declarations
 - `game.compiled.js` becomes 0.3M smaller

 | From | To |